alexandlazaris/challenge-playwright-python/README.md

 * `pytest --tracing on` -> run with tracing to view test step breakdown and logs during execution
 * `pytest --headed --browser webkit --browser firefox --browser chromium` -> runs headed on all browsers
 * append `--video on` to the run command to capture video recordings of each test

+## Workflows

+For each PR raised, there is a workflow to run all tests and for 2 artficats to be stored stored post-completion:
+1. video recording of tests
+2. html report of test suite

 ## Wrapping up